Risks of Using Acetaminophen for Pain Relief

 - Set a cut-off date.
 Before taking an NSAID, set a date to stop, based on the label’s instructions for how long you should take it before seeing a doctor.

 - Don’t mix medicine with alcohol.
-If you have 3 or more drinks a day, talk with your doctor before taking NSAIDs or acetaminophen.
+If you drink alcohol, talk with your doctor before taking NSAIDs or acetaminophen.